Azure/azure-iot-sdk-c/iothub_client/samples/pnp/readme.md

 ## Caveats

 * Azure IoT Plug and Play is only supported for MQTT and MQTT over WebSockets for the Azure IoT C Device SDK.
 Modifying these samples to use AMQP, AMQP over WebSockets, or HTTP protocols **will not work**.
-The underlying IoTHub core only supports PnP constructs (specifically `OPTION_MODEL_ID`) over MQTT and MQTT over WebSockets.

 * When the thermostat receives a desired temperature, it immediately makes that the actual temperature to keep the simulation code easier to follow.
 In a real thermostat there would be delay between the desired temperature being set and the room reaching that state.

 * The command `getMaxMinReport` allows the application to specify statistics of the temperature since a given date.
 To keep the sample simple, we ignore this field and instead return statistics from the entire lifecycle of the executable.

 * The temperature controller implements a command named `reboot` which takes a request payload indicating the delay in seconds.
-The sample will log the value requested but will not take any action delay seconds later.
+The sample will log the value requested but will not take any further action.